 The move, which reverses the opposition of the Trump administration, will direct liquidity to poor countries struggling to recover from the coronavirus downturn on their own.

-SDRs were last issued in 2009, in part to address liquidity concerns, in part to build a precedent for something bigger down the road.
+SDRs were last issued in 2009, in part to address liquidity concerns, and in part to build a precedent for something bigger down the road.

 In 2011, the IMF issued its first blueprint for replacing the U.S. dollar as the world’s reserve currency with a global SDR regime.